- The Complete Solution

 For the FFCP, Boeing has already partnered with trusted Canadian industry entities, such as CAE, L3Harris Technologies, GE Canada, Peraton, Magellan Aerospace and Raytheon Canada Limited, to provide direct, in-country sustainment and training products and services to support Super Hornet throughout its lifecycle.

-The selection of the proven, highly capable, cost-effective Block III Super Hornet, coupled with our robust industry plan which will bring real, guaranteed jobs to companies all across Canada is what will make us the partner of choice for the next 100 years.
+The selection of the proven, highly capable, cost-effective Super Hornet, coupled with our robust industry plan which will bring real, guaranteed jobs to companies all across Canada is what will make us the partner of choice for the next 100 years.